Amazon Goodthreads now makes tagless boxer shorts for men. This review examines how Goodthreads’ boxers stack up to the Gap and other options.

 Boxers have always seemed overpriced for what they are (a couple of pieces of cotton sewn together).
 This is why I was so excited to see Amazon Goodthreads jump into the mix.

 Goodthreads is one of Amazon’s key Prime Fashion brands for men.
-(See Modern Fellows’ guide to Amazon’s dizzying array of private label fashion brands for men, and our separate guide to Amazon brands like Lark and Ro for women.)
+(See Modern Fellows’ guide to Amazon’s dizzying array of private label fashion brands for men, and my separate guide to Amazon brands like Lark and Ro for women.)

 I ordered a 3-Pack of Amazon’s Goodthreads stretch woven boxer shorts.